sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Bundles_View.md

 ## Bundle directory items

-A mentioned earlier, a bundle entry is composed of one or more bundle directories.
+A mentioned earlier; a bundle entry is composed of one or more bundle directories.
 If you expand a bundle directory, represented with blue folders, you will see the same Commands, File Templates, Menus, and Snippets folders; however, the items in those folders represent items that the bundle directory defines.
 Due to bundle precedence and override functionality, it is possible that even though an item is defined in a bundle directory, it may not contribute to the active items in the bundle entry.
 For more details, see [Redefining, Overriding, and Extending Bundles](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification/#Redefining,Overriding,andExtendingBundles) in the Ruble Specification guide.

 ![Bundle_Directory_Items](/Images/appc/download/attachments/30083240/Bundle_Directory_Items.png)

 ## Properties view

 Many of the items in the Bundles View show more information in the Properties View.
-Be sure to have that view open, then elect an item in the Bundles View to see more detail about that item.
+Be sure to have that view open, then select an item in the Bundles View to see more detail about that item.
 This is particularly helpful when you need to determine which file has contributed a particular item.

 ![Properties_View](/Images/appc/download/attachments/30083240/Properties_View.png)